Gyokuro and Sencha:

 Only brew the amount of tea you will consume immediately.
 If you brew 20 ounces of green tea and pour a 10-ounce cup, come back 20 minutes later and pour a second cup, the second cup will be bitter.
 This is why we only sell small and midsize teapots.

-After you have brought the kettle to a boil allow the water to cool for about 3 minutes.
-The water should be hot, but not boiling, about 79 to 87 degrees Centigrade (175-190 degrees Fahrenheit).
-Steep for 2 minutes.
+When the water reaches boiling allow it to cool for about 3 minutes.
+The water should be hot, but not boiling, about 79 to 87 degrees Centigrade (175-190 Fahrenheit) Steep for 2 minutes.

 For strong (thick) tea use one level teaspoon for 4 to 6 ounces of water.
 For medium (thin) tea use half or one quarter that amount.
 First put the powdered tea in the bowl.
 Then pour hot (not boiling) water over the leaves.

 Infusion: After you have emptied the teapot completely for the first serving, the wet leaves will not continue to steep.
 You can infuse the leaves again.

 Sencha can be brewed 2 or 3 times.

 For gyokuro we recommend no more than two infusions.

 If you make a second or third infusion, pour hot water in the teapot and then immediately pour the tea.
 Do not wait 2 minutes for it to brew again because the leaves have already been opened during the first infusion.
 If you wait 2 minutes to brew the second infusion the tea will become bitter.